-- Assumption changes and management actions The net earnings impact of: (i) revisions to the methodologies and assumptions used in the measurement of the Company's assets, insurance contract liabilities and investment contract liabilities, and (ii) actions taken by management in the current reporting period which include, but are not limited to, changes in in-force product product features (including prices), and new or revised reinsurance deals on in-force business.
+- Assumption changes and management actions The net earnings impact of: (i) revisions to the methodologies and assumptions used in the measurement of the Company's assets, insurance contract liabilities and investment contract liabilities, and (ii) actions taken by management in the current reporting period which include, but are not limited to, changes in in-force product features (including prices), and new or revised reinsurance deals on in-force business.
 Assumption changes and management actions are excluded from base earnings. - Common shareholder's equity A financial measure comprised of the following items from the Company's balance sheet: share capital - common shares, accumulated surplus, accumulated other comprehensive income and contributed surplus.

-Impact of currency movement (constant currency basis) - Items impacting the Company's Consolidated Statements of Earnings, such as income and benefits and expenses and net earnings, are translated into Canadian dollars at an average rate for the period.
+• Impact of currency movement (constant currency basis) - Items impacting the Company's Consolidated Statements of Earnings, such as income and benefits and expenses and net earnings, are translated into Canadian dollars at an average rate for the period.
 These measures highlight the impact of changes in currency translation rates on Canadian dollar equivalent IFRS results and have been calculated using the average rates, as shown below, in effect at the date of the comparative period.
 These measures provide useful information as it facilitates the comparability of results between periods.

-Period ended
+Period Period ended

-March 31, 2023 Dec.
-31 2022
+June 30, 2023 June 30, 2022

-United States dollar 1.35 1.36
+United States dollar 1.34 1.28

-British pound 1.64 1.59
+British pound 1.68 1.60

-Euro 1.45 1.39
+Euro 1.46 1.36

-- Market experience gains and losses The net earnings impact related to the direct equity and interest rate market impacts on insurance and investment contract liabilities, net of hedging, and related deferred tax liabilities, which includes: - the impact of hedge ineffectiveness related to segregated fund guarantee liabilities that are hedged and the performance of the related hedge assets; - the impact on segregated fund guarantee liabilities not hedged; - the market-related impacts that are different than expectations on surplus assets, general account assets and the insurance and investment contract liabilities they support; - other market impacts on general account assets and the insurance and investment contract liabilities they support that cannot be attriuted to expectations within the period. - Office of the Superintendent of Financial Institutions Canada (OSFI) Is an independent Canadian federal government agency that regulates and supervises federally regulated financial institutions and pension plans to determine whether they are in sound financial condition and meeting their requirements. - Other assets under management Includes external client funds where the Company has oversight of the investment policies.
+- Market experience relative to expectations The net earnings impact related to the direct equity and interest rate market impacts on insurance and investment contract liabilities, net of hedging, and related deferred tax liabilities, which includes: - the impact of hedge ineffectiveness related to segregated fund guarantee liabilities that are hedged and the performance of the related hedge assets; - the impact on segregated fund guarantee liabilities not hedged; - the market-related impacts that are different than expectations on surplus assets, general account assets and the insurance and investment contract liabilities they support; - other market impacts on general account assets and the insurance and investment contract liabilities they support that cannot be attributed to expectations within the period. - Office of the Superintendent of Financial Institutions Canada (OSFI) Is an independent Canadian federal government agency that regulates and supervises federally regulated financial institutions and pension plans to determine whether they are in sound financial condition and meeting their requirements. - Other assets under management Includes external client funds where the Company has oversight of the investment policies.
 Services provided in respect of proprietary mutual funds and institutional assets include the selection of investments, the provision of investment advice and discretionary portfolio management on behalf of clients.